tanzilhussain/tanzilhussain/README.md

 # 🌍 Hello, I’m Tanzil

-I don’t just build projects — I design **experiences** where technology meets people.
+I don’t just build projects.
+Rather, I design **experiences** where technology meets people.
 Whether it’s turning a “black box” fraud model into an **educational dashboard**, building a **browser extension that reflects how you prompt AI**, or automating **documents with agentic AI**, my goal is always the same:
 👉 make tech more transparent, accessible, and impactful.